priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 **Create your Application**

-a )  [**Sign-up**](https://www.applozic.com/signup.html)  with applozic to get your application key.
+a )  [**Sign up**](https://www.applozic.com/signup.html)  with applozic to get your application key.

 b ) Once you signed up create your Application with required details on admin dashboard.
-Upload your push-notification certificate to our portal to enable real time notification.
+Upload your push notification certificate to our portal to enable real time notification.